-He had known that the girl owned the house — at least that’s what the Gadsden woman had told him in his digging.
-It hadn’t been ideal; but as Jay owned nothing in town, it was the best thing to do to hurt him.
-A thing that meant something to the stranger.
-And it had worked.
+He had known that the girl owned the house — or so he had thought, after questioning the Gadsden woman the past week.
+It hadn’t been ideal, but as Jay himself owned nothing in this town it had been the best way to hurt him.
+He knew it meant something to the stranger.
+And now it was gone.

 * * *

-Just when she’d got the land tax paid, had thought all her worries were over for the year.
-She ought to’ve known better.
-Life was not certain, no matter how stable it could grow to seem.
+The land tax was paid, and her troubles were over — for another year.
+Mosquito was with her all the time now, too, a wordless comfort, his presence a balm.
+She knew it wouldn’t last.
+Nothing did, no matter how stable life could grow to seem.
 You had to under and overstand that.

 * * *

-He wasn’t surprised.
-Nor did he take pleasure in not being surprised, at least not today.
-Not like he would have done.
-The girl had died.
-The one Jay was always with.
+He took no pleasure in being right — not like he normally would.
+The girl had died, the one Jay was always with.
 In a fire, of all ways to go.
-Even Ed, hard-skinned and cheap as he was, had the sensibility to feel that.
+Even Ed, hard-skinned and cheap as he was, had feeling to spare for that.

-The drifter wasn’t long for his town.
-Ed knew it in his bones, felt it the same way he’d felt things click into place the night Jay arrived.
+The drifter wasn’t long for this town.
+Ed knew it in his bones.
+Felt it the same way he’d felt things click into place the night that Jay had arrived.

-All yesterday and all today, folks were streaming in the diner to talk of what had happened.
-There were many theories going around, blame thrown every which way.
+All day yesterday and the day before, folk were streaming in and out of the diner, buzzing with news of the fire.
+There were many theories floating around, blame thrown every which way.
 Some even said a cop had done it.
-Ed grunted in derision whenever that one came up.
-No way an officer of the law would do that.
+Ed grunted humorlessly whenever that one came up.
+He had too much respect for the law to believe such a thing.

-That night, the night of Christmas Eve, as he locked the place up, Ed realized he would survive it all.
+Tonight, as he locked up, he realized he would survive it all.
 He would live through losing the drifter, of course.
 He’d always known that.
-The fire, the turmoil it caused in town.
+And the fire, the unease it had caused in town.
 He would outlive it and any other scandal that would come.
 Yes, the diner was in decline, but he’d survive even that.

 It was a cold, lonely feeling.
 A sinking in his gut.
 He didn’t know why, nor have the wherewithal to give it much thought.

-Ed took another drink of whisky, scratched his eyelid, rubbed the left temple.
+Ed took another drink of whiskey, scratched his eyelid, rubbed the left temple.
 It was starting to ache again.

 * * *

-Come Christmas morning, Jay made the choice to leave for good.
-There was nothing for him here anymore.
-No debts, no obligations.
-Nothing for him to love.
-Only the land itself, which was not nothing.
+Come Christmas morning, Jay made up his mind to leave.
+There was nothing left for him here.
+No debts, no obligations, only the land itself, which was not nothing.
 But it wasn’t enough.
 Not without her.

 As for Glass… He knew, somehow, that the cop had done it.
-Could never prove it, of course.
-Another reason he could never make himself stay.
+He could never prove it, of course.
+And that was another reason not to stay.

 He stopped at the Li’l Cricket on his way eastward out of town.
-Filled up the Buick, bought a hot coffee.
-Readied himself for the long day’s drive.
+Filled up the Buick, bought a hot coffee, readied himself for a long day’s drive.
 Where to?
-He didn’t know; but then, he had never known.
-Only away.
-At least there wouldn’t be much traffic today, of all days.
+He didn’t know.
+But then, he never had.
+At least today, of all days, there wouldn’t be much traffic.

-Which only made him want her more.
 She was really gone.
-It was a fact he couldn’t get around, no matter how illusory it felt.
-Rumor was really gone.
-He didn’t care anymore about who she was, what she was, where she’d come from.
+He didn’t care anymore who she was, what she was, where she’d come from.
 He only wanted her.

-He choked down the feeling, felt it soak into his body as a slight throb of panic.
-Jay felt like he was swimming underwater.
+He choked the feeling down and it caught in his ribs, a slight throb of panic.

-The sky was brightening, the shadows thinning out.
-New shafts of sunlight split the oaks overhead, traced uneasy patterns on the road.
-To the left, some hundred feet away, he spotted a church, a small brick building with no steeple, fenced by a throng of small, worn grave markers.
-Something about it made him tap the brake.
-On a whim he pulled into the lot, put the Buick in park.
+The sky brightened and the shadows thinned out.
+Sunlight speared through the oaks overhead, spilling uneasy patterns on the road.
+To the left, some hundred feet away, he spotted a small brick church with no steeple, fenced by many worn graves.
+He tapped the brake a moment, slowing the Buick as he passed by.

 “Ain’t no fear in love,” the priest had once claimed.

-He let himself feel it all, closed his eyes, let it wash over.
+He let himself feel it all, closed his eyes, let it wash over him.

-Was he ready for that?
-To face everything that waited for him there?
+Was he ready?
+To face all of it, all that waited for him there?
 Maybe he was.
 Maybe he would never be.